 Open an interactive chat with Bash

-What are the contraindications for using heat therapy?
+What are other contraindications for heat therapy?

 Open an interactive chat with Bash